barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/API.md

   ```
 - **Notes**
   - Prepends a project-management system prompt and trims history to the most recent 18 messages.
-  - Validates each attachment, enforcing non-empty `text` values and a 4,000-character cap before folding them into the system prompt as `### {name}` sections above the base instructions (names default to "Attachment {n}" when omitted).
+  - Validates each attachment, enforcing non-empty `text` values and a 4,000-character cap before summarizing oversized files via a map/reduce pass (`lib/tokenize.js`).
+Attachments that fit under `SMALL_ATTACHMENTS_TOKEN_BUDGET` are inlined verbatim as `### {name}` sections above the base instructions (names default to "Attachment {n}" when omitted).
+  - Honors `CHAT_PROMPT_TOKEN_LIMIT` when set—payloads exceeding the token budget return a `400` with an explanatory error.
-  - Uses `gpt-4o-mini` with `temperature: 0.3` for consistent tone.
+  - Uses the Responses API when the configured model matches `gpt-4o`/`gpt-4.1` families; otherwise falls back to Chat Completions with `temperature: 0.3` for consistent tone.

 ## Speech-to-text – `POST /api/transcribe`
 - **Body**